webprogramming260/startup-example/README.md

 - **HTML** - Uses correct HTML structure for application.
 Two HTML pages.
 One for login and one for voting.
 Hyperlinks to choice artifact.
 - **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
-- **JavaScript** - Provides login, choice display, applying votes, display other users votes, backend endpoint calls.
+- **React** - Provides login, choice display, applying votes, display other users votes, and use of React for routing and components.
 - **Service** - Backend service with endpoints for:
   - login
   - retrieving choices